-Scenario Eligible Applicant (a) a Malaysian-flagged (registered) vessel which is owned by a company incorporated under the Companies Act 2016 with at least 51% of shareholding and composition of a company director are held by Malaysian citizens.
+Malaysian-flagged (registered) ressel which is owned by a company accorporated under the Companies Act 016 with at least 51% of shareholding and composition of a company director are The Owner is not า 0 n corporated under the Companies Act 16 with at least 51% of shareholding

 Scenario Eligible Applicant (The company is referred to as 'Malaysian Ship Owner'). individual to apply on its behalf. (b) a Malaysian-flagged (registered) vessel which is owned by an individual with Malaysian citizenship.
-(The individual is referred to as 'Malaysian Individual Owner').
-The Malaysian Individual Owner.
-The Individual Owner is not allowed to appoint a third-party company/ individual to apply on his/ her behalf. (c) a Malaysian-flagged (registered) vessel which is registered through Malaysia International Ship Registry (MISR) in Labuan and it is owned by a company that: is incorporated in Malaysia; has an office in Malaysia; and the majority of the shareholding of the company is not held by Malaysians.
+(The individual is referred to as 'Malaysian Individual Owner'). - I (c) a Malaysian-flagged (registered) vessel which is registered through Malaysia International Ship Registry (MISR) in Labuan and it is owned by a company that: is incorporated in Malaysia; has an office in Malaysia; and the majority of the shareholding of the company is not held by Malaysians.
 The company is referred to as 'Malaysia International Ship Owner'.
 The Malaysia International Ship Owner is not eligible to apply.
 Thus, an Agent must be appointed to make DSL application. (d) a foreign-flagged (registered) vessel that is owned by a company incorporated under the Companies Act 2016 with at least 51% of shareholding and composition of a company directors are held by Malaysian citizens.
 The ship owner is eligible to apply for DSL.
 Alternately, the ship owner may appoint an Agent to make DSL application.